Brain-Cog-Lab/Transfer-for-DVS/README.md

 python main_transfer.py --model Transfer_VGG_SNN --node-type LIFNode --source-dataset CALTECH101 --target-dataset NCALTECH101 --step 10 --batch-size 120 --act-fun QGateGrad --device 4 --seed 42 --num-classes 101 --traindata-ratio 1.0 --smoothing 0.0 --domain-loss --domain-loss-coefficient 0.5 --TET-loss --regularization
 ```

+With step=10, batch_size=120, on a single 40G A100 GPU, it takes `38000MB` of gpu memory. running time is about `4.5` hours for 300 epochs.

+You can adjust the batch size yourself.
+This will not affect performance and may even give better results.

+#### More discussion
+In this paper, we only validate the results on SNNs, and we believe that this approach is not limited by the network structure, i.e., the proposed efficient knowledge migration method should simultaneously contribute to the performance of the ANN model.

 ## Citation

 If our paper is useful for your research, please consider citing it:
 ```latex
 @inproceedings{he2024efficient,